WELCOME TO

 Karol

-Emmerich's 'Born To Reign' has been a very good parent for deep, pure
+Emmerich's 'Born To Reign' has been a very good

-this seedling which incorporates the best of each side: deep wine purple
+Standard' we were pleased to find this seedling which incorporates the best

-color, a black-merlot eye, intense green throat, and evenly crimped ruffles
+of each side: deep wine purple color, a black-merlot eye, intense green

-positive effects of MIDNIGHT MERLOT are the black veins that reach
+MERLOT are the black veins that reach out into the petals from the

-out into the petals from the merlot eye.
-We have enjoyed this daylily from
+merlot eye.
+We have enjoyed

-the first bloom as have several garden visitors.
+this daylily from the first bloom as have several garden visitors.
 Finally, we have enough stock to

 list it.